Creative Depictions of the Ringold Fm

 E.P.
 Gustafson (1978, Figure 3, p.
 7).
 Note the prominent calcrete cap on the Ringold is not shown in the figure.
 "Lacuna" means "time gap" or the missing interval of time represented by the post-Ringold erosional unconformity (wavy line).
 This term has never been uttered by a geologist.
 Paleontologists use it.
 Gustafson named the Taylor Flat conglomerate (middle Ringold).

 Excerpt from Carson and Pogue (1997) for Walla Walla and eastern Pasco Basin area.
 Post-Ringold unconformity not shown.

-Mustoe and Leopold (2014) separate the Ringold Fm into "Upper" and "Lower" parts along a sequence-bounding unconformity (Walpapi Synthem-High Cascades Synthem boundary) associated with the topographic rise of the Cascades.
-Their break differs from Lindsey (1996) and Lindsey (2004).
+Mustoe and Leopold (2014) separate the Ringold Fm into "Upper" and "Lower" parts along a sequence-bounding unconformity (Walpapi Synthem-High Cascades Synthem boundary) and an ecological shift from a warm, wet climate (hardwoods) to dry, cool climate (sagebrush) around 5 Ma.
+The location and interpretation of this break differs from Lindsey (1996) and Lindsey (2004).

 Williams et al. (2002, Plate 10).
 An excerpt of a drilling log with hydrogeologic interpretation for Line 3 at the 200 West Area, Hanford Nuclear Site.
 The line represents a "south-to-north-oriented structural section located west of the 200-West Area that extends from the central axis of the Cold Creek syncline north onto the south flank of the Gable Butte anticline" (p.
 4.12).

 An example of Hanford's "functional geology" in Williams et al. (2002).
 I've resorted to calling it "functional" because Hanford's stratigraphic naming convention is not used outside of Hanford (though they so, so, so wish it were).

 Smith et al. (2000, Figure 2, p.
 6).
 A figure that juxtaposes two classic Ringold sections: White Bluffs and the Taunton Site railway cut. "l.f." = local fauna.